-For example, you don’t want your business to become known for using galvanized steel in water pipes.
-This used to be common practice in the 80s, and now homes across the U.S are likely to have lead in their drinking water.
+For example, you don’t want your business to develop a reputation as one that uses galvanized steel in water pipes.
+Though this used to be common practice in home construction during the 1980s, it was never a good idea.
+As a result of this practice, many homes across the U.S are likely to have lead content in their drinking water.

-Difference Between Galvanized and Stainless Steel Prices
+Difference Between Galvanized Steel and Stainless Steel Prices

 When to Avoid Stainless Steel

-If you suspect that there will be any friction between two components both made of stainless steel, avoid letting them come in contact.
-Friction between two pieces of stainless steel over time can cause the parts to weld together, which could ruin any device they’re used with.
+If you suspect that there will be any friction between two components both made out of stainless steel, avoid letting the components in question come into contact with one another.
+Over time, friction between two pieces of stainless steel can cause the parts to weld themselves together, which could ruin any device or project they’re used to create.

 Galvanized Steel is Great for Small Projects